RishiChitransh/FileReader/README.md

 ### initRead.go:

-Is the entry point for the application.
+	-Is the entry point for the application.
 On running it will initiate a file read on the data directory to read input files

 ### DBUtils.go: